 houses 235 students and is UT's on-campus apartment complex.David A. Straz Jr. Hall

 , an apartment-style building.
 This eight-story building houses 480 upperclass residents.Frank P. Urso Hall

 is an 11-story building that houses 182 upperclass students.

 The seven-story Frank and Carol Morsani Hall

-) rises 11 stories and includes 523 beds for undergraduates.
+rises 11 stories and includes more than 520 beds for undergraduates.